 In addition to incidents like these, there’s the simple fact that most people in Metro Atlanta use cars to get where they’re going, and that includes the criminals.
 People who are already engaged in some other manner of criminal activity often behave recklessly or aggressively toward others on the road, especially while attempting escape.

 This phenomenon had fatal results in January of 2016, when a suspect led Johns Creek police on a chase along the GA-141, ending in a crash at Jay Bird Alley.
 The fleeing vehicle collided with an elderly couple’s car, killing them both.
 The driver was charged with DUI and vehicular homicide, along with charges for injuring his 18-year-old son, who was in the car with him.
 Both father and son also faced assorted drug charges, including trafficking meth and morphine.
+If you or a loved one have been involved in a similar incident and need legal assistance, consider consulting with an experienced Atlanta motorcycle accident lawyer.

 Much like hit-and-run, the fact that a traffic incident is part of a larger crime spree can make an at-fault driver’s negligence more obvious, and help a victim’s case in civil court.
+If you find yourself in such a situation, it’s important to consult a reputable Car accident law firm in Atlanta, GA to ensure you receive the legal support you need

 As Johns Creek Residents Know, Flawed Infrastructure Contributes to Accidents